J. Daniel Gezelter

 Research Interests

 Research in the Gezelter group involves theoretical and computational studies of the dynamics of complex, condensed-matter systems.
-The mechanism of heat and mass transport at complex interfaces is of particular interest.
-The group simulates metallic nanoparticles in liquid environments, lipid bilayers, the phase transitions of water, and glass-forming metals.
+Some areas of particular interest include: enantiomeric separation using fluid flow, dynamics at ice-water interfaces, and the mechanism of thermal transport.
+The group simulates ligand-capped metallic nanoparticles in liquid environments, ice-water interfaces, and metal surfaces that are partially oxidized.

 The major goal is to arrive at simple models that can explain the unexpected and emergent behavior of these systems.
 A second, but equally important goal is to develop and test novel theoretical methods that will advance computer simulation as a tool for research in the chemical sciences.

-Because the systems studied are often complex many-body systems, it is necessary to utilize the analytical methods of statistical mechanics as well as state-of-the-art methods of computer simulation.
+Because we study complex systems, we rely on analytical tools from statistical mechanics as well as state-of-the-art computer simulations.
 A large component of the research in the group is the development of efficient algorithms to perform molecular dynamics simulations and to obtain useful information from them.
-We are particularly interested in O(N) methods for computing electrostatic interactions as well as non-equilibrium simulation methods.
+We are particularly interested in new methods for computing electrostatic interactions and for performing non-equilibrium simulations.

 • Shavalier, S. and Gezelter, J. D. "Thermal Transport in Citrate-Capped Gold Nanostructures using a Polarizable Force Field" 2022, Journal of Physical Chemistry C 126 (30), pp 12742-12754.
 DOI: 10.1021/acs.jpcc.2c01333 , ChemRxiv: 10.26434/chemrxiv-2022-7xp7g